-When terminating employment for any reason, faculty members must complete steps to ensure an appropriate exit from the University.
-A separation checklist should be obtained from the department representative and completed by the faculty member.
+When a faculty member separates from employment, they must complete steps to ensure an appropriate exit from the University.
+A separation checklist should be completed by the faculty member and the department representative.

 Departing faculty members should return all University property including (but not limited to): keys, library books & materials, computers, parking decals & gate cards, and any credit and/or purchasing card(s).
-Detailed instructions and contact information are listed on the Termination Checklist under "Employee Responsibilities."

-Departing faculty members should contact the Benefits Department to schedule a conference to discuss the process for continuing or canceling insurance, reimbursement accounts, and retirement accounts.
+They should also contact HR-Benefits to discuss the process for continuing or canceling insurance, reimbursement accounts, and retirement accounts.